How Do I Choose the Best Ion Exchange Home Water Softener?

 2. The average gallons of water used: A typical person uses about 75 to 100 gallons of water per day.

-Example: If a family of four uses 300 gallons of water a day, and their water hardness is 10 GPG, their system needs to remove 3,000 grains of hardness daily.
-A professional water treatment expert handles this math for you, ensuring your new system handles your peak water demand effortlessly without constantly regenerating.
+Example Calculation: If a family of four uses 300 gallons of water a day, and their water hardness is 10 GPG, their system needs to remove 3,000 grains of hardness daily ($300 \text{ gallons} \times 10 \text{ GPG} = 3,000 \text{ grains}$).

 Step 3: Choose Between Single-Tank and Dual-Tank Systems